-The option cards that you can install in the control panel are described in the table below.
+The option cards that you can install in the control panel are described in Table 2.2.
 Option cards are ordered separately and installed in the field.

-Table 2-2: Control panel option cards
+Table 2.2: Control panel option cards

 Model Description NT-A RS-485 card and QS-232 UART module.
 The NT-A provides an additional communication channel for Class A remote annunciators.
 Requires 1 card space.
+ZB16-4 Class B Conventional Zone Card.
+The ZB16-4 card provides 16 IDC input circuits, 4 of which can be used as NAC output circuits.
+Requires 2 card spaces.
+ZA8-2 Class A Conventional Zone Card.
+The ZA8-2 card provides 8 IDC input circuits, 2 of which can be used as NAC output circuits.
+Requires 2 card spaces.
 ZR8 Relay Card.
 The ZR8 card provides 8 unsupervised dry contact relay outputs.
 Requires 1 card space.
 SLIC Signature Loop Interface Controller.
 The SLIC card provides 2 NAC output circuits and 1 signaling line circuit interface (loop).
 Requires 1 card space.
-Note: The SLIC card is shipped with the control panel.
 DLD Dual Line Dialer.
 The DLD card provides two telephone line connections for transmitting status changes to a central monitoring station.
 Requires 1 card space.
 SL30 LED/switch card.
 The SL30 provides 30 groups of LEDs and switches for zone or point annunciation.
 The switches are numbered 1 to 30.
 SL30-1 LED/switch card.
 The SL30-1 provides 30 groups of LEDs and switches for zone or point annunciation.
 The switches are numbered 31 to 60.
 SL30L LED/switch card.
 The SL30L provides 30 groups of LEDs for zone or point annunciation.
 Card inserts are provided for custom labeling.
 SL20L5S LED/switch card.
-The SL20L5S provides 20 groups of LEDs, and 5 groups of LED and switches.
+The SL20L5S provides 20 groups of LEDs, and 5 groups of LEDs and switches.
 Card inserts are provided for custom labeling.